 Martin attests to being more in tune with his body during sprints after he stopped listening to music.
 He also says that he can pay more attention to his breathing and focus on his effort level.
 Poll results in response to the title of their article reveal that 74 percent of respondents or 8,354 said runners should listen to music.

 Compromise: Listening to music when running with someone

 Do runners of different feathers run together?
 You can be brisk-walking with your wife who sees your joint activity as a time to catch up.
-A close friend can surprise you when her chatterbox nature disappears as you run together.
-Before a run, Lizzie Post of womensrunning.competitor.com suggests that you and you your companion discuss your preferences.
+A close friend can surprise you when their chatterbox nature disappears as you run together.
+Before a run, Lizzie Post of Women’s Running Competitor suggests that you and your companion discuss preferences.
 You can agree to run together with both of you hooked to your tunes or you can just see each other after a run if one prefers to exercise in silence and the other one to a beat.